twagar11/ansible-labs/4-playbooks-and-roles.md

-Open http://localhost:81 in Mirdori browser to verify that apache is running now.

 Notice how the handler was run at the end, as the configuration file was updated.
 However, if we run this playbook a second time without making any changes to the template or configuration file, we will see something